- Why Mulch?

 Since rubber is an inorganic material, it doesn’t break down into the soil or need to be regularly reapplied year after year .
 One application will last forever, which is a big plus for many.
 Rubber mulch also looks great and does an excellent job of preventing weeds, especially when used alongside sheer landscaping fabric.

-Which type of mulch is right for me?
+Which Type of Mulch is Right for You?

 For most yards, organic mulch like straw, bark, coconut husks, and cocoa shells is best because each of these breaks down into the soil to improve the health of flowers and plants.
 However, like most things in life, there are some things to consider in order to choose the right type of mulch for not only your yard but your budget, lifestyle, and specific needs as well.